 Are debit cards safe?
 What about when compared to using cash or a credit card?

-The recent rise of "skimmers" have made many consumers think twice about using their debit cards when making purchases.
+The recent rise of "skimmers" has made many consumers think twice about using their debit cards when making purchases.
 Especially at places like the gas pump, or even online.
-The answer is quite simple.
-Yes, debits cards are secure and have many safety benefits over both cash and credit.
+But the answer to the question is quite simple: Yes, debit cards are secure and have many safety benefits over both cash and credit.
 Let's dive in, shall we?

 Debit cards are safer to carry than cash

 This one might seem obvious at first, but debit cards are safer to carry than cash for many reasons.
 If you lose your cash, or your wallet gets stolen, you're out of luck.
 Payment cards, and debit cards, in particular, can be canceled and replaced swiftly and remotely.